ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-29-aws-developer-cloudformation.md

 ### Wait Conditions

+Wait conditions should be used when synchronizing resources creation and there several different forms:

+`DependsOn` - for the simple cases of ordering

+WaitConditions - resources must signal the start and end wait period

+#### `DependsOn`
-Wait conditions should be used when synchronizing resources creation; DependsOn is the CloudFormation template engine is smart enough to figure out many dependencies but in some cases resources require a `DependsOn` attribute.
+DependsOn is the CloudFormation template engine is smart enough to figure out many dependencies but in some cases resources require a `DependsOn` attribute.
 A VPC-gateway, an Auto Scaling group, and IAM roles are all required to include a DependsOn block.
 A `DependsOn` block can take a single value or an array.
 The problem is that `DependsOn` only checks to see if the resource has been created NOT if it is operationally complete...
 One nifty features of wait conditions is the ability to pass data to and from the created resource.

 The lifecycle is straightforward - while waiting they are `CREATE_IN_PROGRESS` then they are rolled back if they get a `CREATE_FAILED`.
 The wait condition has three properties: